AmirMK/test/README.md

 # 3. Application Load Balancer

 Application load balancer is used to route the requests to the EC2 instance on which TabPy is running.
 Below is the walk though process to create an application load balancer and use it as proxy for the TabPy server.
-You can learn more application load balancer here (https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
+You can learn more application load balancer [here](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).

 ## 3.1.
 Create Load Balancer